Are you looking to create a request a quote form for your WordPress site?

 Excellent!
 The form is now ready.

-And that’s it!
-You can now create a request a quote form in WordPress to get more leads
+And there you have it!
+You can now create a fully customized request a quote form in WordPress without hiring a developer!

 Next, Learn Adding a Disclaimer Checkbox